 1 Dairy-free milk

 For a long time, the go-to dairy-free option in most coffee shops was soy.
 But those days are over.
 Now, the alternative milk market is bursting with different varieties made with various plant-based ingredients.
 Right now, Caribou Coffee offers three different types, and none of them are soy.
 Instead, you can expect to find oat, almond, and coconut on the menu.
-(Coconut is out of stock right now, but it’s expected to come back later this year.)
+Plus, now you can order your drink with a non-dairy oat nog just in time for the holidays.

 2 Hot and iced coffee